What is Customer Sentiment? And Why Does it Matter?

 3. Personalize Customer Interactions

 Customers love to feel special.
-Anything you can do to make them feel as if they’re being treated as an individual, not just other customers, will enhance the overall experience and produce better customer sentiment numbers.
+Anything you can do to make them feel as if they’re being treated as an individual, not just other customers, will enhance the overall customer experience, and produce better customer sentiment numbers.

 There’s power in personalization.
 Here are some examples of ways you can personalize interactions: